Monday, December 23, 2024

 So another “big fish” who is suspected of high treason is the former head of the Main Directorate of Internal Security of the SBU, Andrei Naumov, who literally a few hours before the full-scale invasion of Russia left Ukraine.
 At one time, Naumov was called almost the second person in the SBU, because he had such influence while heading the Internal Affairs Directorate of the special services.
 By the way, at the end of March 2022, President Vladimir Zelensky said in a video message that Naumov was stripped of the rank of general due to the fact that he turned out to be a traitor.
 In June 2022, Naumov was detained by Serbian law enforcement officers for smuggling undeclared valuables.
 At the same time, the Serbian side received a request for the extradition of Naumov, but this has not yet happened.
 Moreover, at the end of September, a Serbian court sentenced Naumov to one year in prison for money laundering.
 Therefore, the ex-SBU official is unlikely to be brought to Ukraine in the coming year.

-Another interesting thing about the story with Naumov is that he is actually connected with the same Oleg Kulinich, the ex-head of the SBU in Crimea.
+Another interesting thing about the story with Naumov is that he is actually connected with the same Oleg Kulinich, the former head of the SBU in Crimea.
 The fact is that in the spring of 2023, the State Bureau of Investigation released an intercepted conversation between another suspect of treason, Vladimir Sivkovich, and Kulinich.
 So they discussed an attempt to lobby Naumov, who had the pseudonym “Okhotnik,” for the position of first deputy chairman of the SBU.
 Fortunately, this did not happen, and Naumov himself even remained as head of the Main Directorate of Internal Security of the SBU in the summer of 2021.
 However, in the summer of 2022, the SBI indicated that Naumov could transfer information about security systems in the exclusion zone of the Chernobyl nuclear power plant to the Russian special services, and this information constitutes a state secret.
 The fact is that before his arrival at the SBU in 2019, Naumov headed the state enterprise “Center for Organizational, Technical and Information Support for Exclusion Zone Management.”
 Therefore, it can be assumed that it was in this position that he collected data on the security system in the Chernobyl nuclear power plant zone.
 For now, the problem is that Ukrainian law enforcement officers cannot bring the former general to justice, because, as stated, he is in prison in Serbia.
 And this is not an isolated case where former government officials in Ukraine suspected of treason cannot yet be brought to justice.

 Top traitors in Russia